 Olivia Cooper – Founder of Agri-hub.
 Olivia is an award-winning journalist and PR consultant, specialising in rural and agricultural business promotion.
 She is a regular contributor to Farmers Weekly, Farmers Guardian, and other specialist publications.
-She is chair of the BGAJ and is a member of the CIPR.
-Contact: [email protected] or 01392 840009
+She is former chair of the BGAJ and is an accredited CIPR practitioner.

 A life-long motor racing enthusiast, from April to September Olivia can be found on the UK hillclimb scene.
 In 2021, she travelled to Braga, Portugal to race as part of Team GB in the FIA European Hillclimb Masters and was crowned Masters Ladies’ Champion.
 She lives in Devon with her husband and teenage twins, who are now learning the hillclimb ropes.

 Ruth Wills – Ruth joined the team in 2018 with a degree in Rural Business Management.
 Living on a dairy farm, livestock is at the heart of her journalistic interests.
 Supporting British farmers by helping tell their stories has seen her become a 2021 IFAJ Young Leader, travelling to Kentucky to attend and report from the Alltech ONE Conference.